Debre Bizen: History

 Debre Bizen was founded in the 1350s by Filipos, who was a student of Absadi.
 By 1400, the Monastery followed the rule of the House of Ewostatewos (Εὐστάθιος Eustáthios), and a gadl (hagiography) of Ewostatewos was later composed there.
 According to Tom Killion, it remained independent of the Ethiopian Church, while Richard Pankhurst states that it continued to be dependent on the Ethiopian Orthodox Tewahedo Church centered in Axum.
 In either case, a charter survives of the Emperor Zara Yaqob in which he granted lands to Debre Bizen.

 The monastery was one of several habitations damaged by the Ottoman Empire in their campaigns to establish their province of Habesh Eyalet in the 16th century.

-When Abuna Yohannes XIV, who came from Cairo to Ethiopia to serve as head of the Ethiopian Church, was held for ransom at Arkiko by the local naib, the abbot of Debre Bizen helped him to escape.
+When Abuna Yohannes XIV, who came from Cairo to Eritrea to serve as head of the Eritrean/ Ethiopian Church, was held for ransom at Arkiko by the local naib, the abbot of Debre Bizen helped him to escape.